paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 ----------------

-We define a function to plot the PyRaysum data against the real Hyberdabad and the synthetic Telewavesim data.
+We define a function to plot the PyRaysum data against the real Hyderabad and the synthetic Telewavesim data.
 Note how the book-keeping infrastructure of ``obspy.Trace`` is used to store phase names, arrival times and amplitudes.
 These are used here to better interpret the seismograms.